izukune/izukune/README.md

-Hello!!� <br/>
-I am a graduate student studying Artificial Intelligence.

-In the future I would like to work as an AI engineer and develop new AI models.
+Hello.
+My name is IZU.<br />
+I am working part-time as an AI engineer in an AI venture.
+There, I am doing research and development on natural language processing and artificial intelligence for 3d data.

+I'm also working as a freelancer on web development projects.

+In graduate school, I am doing research on character AI.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="left" src="https://github-readme-stats.vercel.app/api?username=izukune&show_icons=true" />